soyoahn/soyoahn.github.io/index.md

 This [space](2025/06/21/about-this-blog.html) will be a personal and professional catch-all to keep notes that I can easily share with a link.

 **About Me**
-> Adding Random Stuff As I Think Of Them

 I'm a technical writer based in Los Angeles and the mom of two toddlers.
-My husband's [a narrative writer](https://www.linkedin.com/in/chazp).
-We have one brown tabby cat and a growing collection of houseplants (<s>19</s> [26](2025/07/05/what-i-did-during-mid-year-break.html#plants) now... the more the merrier).
+My husband's a [narrative writer](https://www.linkedin.com/in/chazp).
+We have one brown tabby cat and a growing collection of houseplants (<s>19</s> [26](2025/07/05/what-i-did-during-mid-year-break.html#plants) now).

 **Career Highlights**